American Airlines restarts U.S. commercial Boeing 737 MAX flights | Business

 American Airlines restarts U.S. commercial Boeing 737 MAX flights

 Boeing's 737 MAX resumed passenger flights in the United States for the first time on Tuesday after a 20-month safety ban was lifted last month.
-American Airlines Flight 718 departed Miami around 10:40 a.m., bound for New York's LaGuardia and is scheduled to land soon after 1 p.m.
+American Airlines Flight 718 landed at New York's LaGuardia Airport Miami around 1:08 p.m after departing Miami about two-and-a-half hours earlier.
+A CNBC reporter said the wife of the flight captain and the first officer's mother were both onboard the almost 1,200-mile flight.

 When the 737 MAX was grounded, U.S. airlines canceled flights because they lacked aircraft to meet demand, adding to Boeing's financial liability.
 Now airlines are deferring jet deliveries and do not expect a robust rebound until COVID-19 vaccines are widely available.